The Herald (Melbourne)

-The Herald was a morning and, later, evening broadsheet newspaper published in Melbourne, Australia, from 3 January 1840 to 5 October 1990, which is when it merged with its sister morning newspaper The Sun News-Pictorial to form the Herald-Sun.
+The Herald was a morning – and later – evening broadsheet newspaper published in Melbourne, Australia, from 3 January 1840 to 5 October 1990.
+It later merged with its sister morning newspaper The Sun News-Pictorial to form the Herald-Sun.

 Founding

 The Port Phillip Herald was first published as a semi-weekly newspaper on 3 January 1840 from a weatherboard shack in Collins Street.
 It was the fourth newspaper to start in Melbourne.

 The paper took its name from the region it served.
 Until its establishment as a separate colony in 1851, the area now known as Victoria was a part of New South Wales and it was generally referred to as the Port Phillip district.

 Preceding it was the short-lived Melbourne Advertiser which John Pascoe Fawkner first produced on 1 January 1838 as hand-written editions for 10 weeks and then printed for a further 17 weekly issues, the Port Phillip Gazette and The Port Phillip Patriot and Melbourne Advertiser.
 But within eighteen months of its inauguration, the Port Phillip Herald had grown to have the largest circulation of all Melbourne papers.

 It was founded and published by George Cavenagh (1808–1869).
 He was born in India, as the youngest son of a Major.
-He came to Sydney in March 1825 where he worked as a magistrates’ clerk and farmer, before eventually taking on the role editor of the Sydney Gazette in 1836.
+He came to Sydney in March 1825 where he worked as a magistrates’ clerk and farmer, before eventually taking on the role of editor of the Sydney Gazette in 1836.

 Bringing his wife and eight children, his staff and machinery to Melbourne, Cavenagh first produced the Port Phillip Herald as free editions.
 Later copies were to sell for sixpence.
 Subscriptions could be taken out for ten shillings per quarter.
 The newspaper came out twice a week, on Wednesday and Saturday.